Ender108/SeptimusHardcoreAddon/README.md

   - Download and install the main file, choose 4x Loot Rarity and 4x Merchant Item Rarity in the FOMOD, and rename it to **[NoDelete] Scarcity SE - Less Loot Mod**

 13.)
 [Septimus - Hardcore Uncapper INI](https://github.com/Ender108/SeptimusHardcoreAddon/blob/main/%5BNoDelete%5D%20Septimus%20-%20Hardcore%20Addon%20INI.7z) No more perks after level 50.
 Health, Magicka, and Stamina gain on level up is reduced from 10 points to 5 points after level 50.
 No carryweight gain on level up.
+  - Download and install from archive in the top left of Mod Organizer 2